iamNoah1/KubeFuse/README.md

 1. KubeFuse reads the current values at each patch path (and the existing audit annotations).
 2. It applies your merge patch and adds `kubefuse.dev/reason` + `kubefuse.dev/ttl`.
+3. If `--dry-run` is set, KubeFuse prints the apply/rollback patches and exits without changing the resource.
-3. If `--ttl` is non-zero and not `--dry-run`, KubeFuse waits for the TTL and applies a rollback patch.
+4. If `--ttl` is non-zero and not `--dry-run`, KubeFuse waits for the TTL and applies a rollback patch.

 Note: The CLI process stays running until the rollback is complete.